JoshuaGrams/tiny-qbn/README.md

   the current story state) within a single passage.
 * Setting card priority to ensure certain cards are chosen or to exclude lower-priority cards altogether.
 * Show a card's requirements to the player.
-This is still a little primitive, but it's there.
+This is very primitive, and I'm not entirely sure how to make it better enough to be useful.

 I also wrote some completely undocumented code to create stats that improve as you use them, using the "Basic Ability" math from